xlang-ai/OpenAgents/CONTRIBUTING.md

-# Contributing to XLang Agents
+# Contributing to OpenAgents

-Welcome and thank you for considering a contribution to XLang Agents!
+Welcome and thank you for considering a contribution to OpenAgents!
 As an evolving open-source project, we truly value all forms of contribution – whether it's adding new features, refining our infrastructure, enhancing documentation, or resolving bugs.